 It is important to know how eggs affect our cholesterol and figure out if they may be causing problems for us.
 If not, then we should eat eggs in moderation.
 Researchers suggest that if we have diabetes we should eat no more than 200 mg of cholesterol daily.

 The rest can eat 300 mg daily.
 So, if one egg has 186 mg cholesterol, those with poor blood sugar control don’t have room to consume any other food that contains cholesterol.

 Moreover, researchers believe that the fault lies in the huge amount of cholesterol.
 However, only the yolk contains cholesterol, so, we can eat more egg whites instead.
 But don’t avoid egg yolks completely.
 After all, they contain vitamins, calcium, omega-3s, and choline.

 Furthermore, there is another study published by The Telegraph that says eggs have a chance to reduce the risk of chronic conditions even if they contain a lot of cholesterol.
 According to them, if we eat 4 eggs per week we might reduce the chance of getting the lifelong disease.

 Besides, there are many factors that can influence such results, like the body-mass index, physical activity, smoking, eating fruits and veggies.

-We can eat eggs but in moderation.
+We can eat eggs but in Healthline.
 We can take three or four per week.
 But, if we eat only egg whites, we can eat more of them.
 However, it is important what we eat the eggs with and how we cook them.